Gamma Arae

-Gamma Arae (γ Ara, γ Arae) is a star in the southern constellation of Ara.
+Gamma Arae is a massive star in the southern constellation of Ara.
+Its name is a Bayer designation that is Latinized from γ Arae, and abbreviated Gamma Ara or γ Ara.
 With an apparent visual magnitude of 3.3, it is the fourth-brightest star in the constellation and is readily visible to the naked eye.
 From parallax measurements made during the Hipparcos mission, the distance to this star can be estimated as 1110 ly from Earth.